typesense/typesense-website/docs-site/content/27.0/api/README.md

 ### Enhancements

 - Added `enable_synonyms` boolean flag to enable/disable the application of synonyms during search (default: `true`).
-- Allow `filter_curated_hits` search parameter to be applicable to pinned hits as well.
+- Added `filter_curated_hits` search parameter which allows you to customize filter behavior for pinned hits.
 - Added `filter-by-max-ops` server-side flag that can customize the maximum number of operators that can be present in a `filter_by` clause (default: `100`).
 - Collection listing API now respects the collections allowed in the API key associated with the request.